Store Clerk: Something that says... leatherdaddy?

 - The artwork of Tom of Finland.

-- Leatherboy was a rather notable version of this when he tried out for the Marvel Universe team Great Lakes Avengers.
+- Leatherboy was a rather notable version of this when he tried out for the Great Lakes Avengers.
 Turns out he wasn't the gay member.

 - The Midnighter from The Authority embodies this trope.
-He's also an Alternate Company Equivalent of Batman, only with the Ho Yay between him and the Superman-Expy as canon rather than subtext.
+He's also a Batman Parody, only with the Ho Yay between him and the Superman Substitute as canon rather than subtext.

 - X-Factor's and formerly X-Force's Shatterstar wears primarily white leather outfits with some suggestive seam placement.